-Jgs Gypsum Spring Formation (Middle Jurassic to Lower Jurassic?) - Poorly exposed red to red-brown mudstone and siltstone, with rare brecciated limestone; mapped where unit forms red soil along a strike valley slope adjacent to the contact with the Nugget Sandstone; where better exposed the Gypsum Spring contains dolomite, sandstone, glauco-nitic (green) fine-grained rocks, and gypsum; lower contact at the sharp change to eolian sandstone beds of the Nugget Formation; the unit is extensively thinned throughout the quadrangle, likely the result of a detachment fault that accommodates disharmonious folding between the Nugget Sandstone and Twin Creek Limestone in the Emigration and Parleys Canyon synclines; estimated thickness 0 to 150 feet (~0-45 m); Imlay (1967) reported 140 feet (42 m) thickness in Burr Fork on the north side of Emigration Canyon.
+Jgs Gypsum Spring Formation (Middle Jurassic to Lower Jurassic?, lower Bajocian to upper Pliensbachian?) - Poorly exposed red to red-brown mudstone and siltstone, with rare brecciated limestone; mapped where unit forms red soil along a strike valley slope adjacent to the contact with the Nugget Sandstone; where better exposed the Gypsum Spring contains dolomite, sandstone, glauconitic (green) fine-grained rocks, and gypsum; lower contact at the sharp change to eolian sandstone beds of the Nugget Formation; the unit is extensively thinned throughout the quadrangle, likely the result of a detachment fault that accommodates disharmonic folding between the Nugget Sandstone and Twin Creek Limestone in the Emigration and Parleys Canyon synclines; estimated thickness 0 to 150 feet (~0-45 m); Imlay (1967) reported 140 feet (42 m) thickness in Burr Fork on the north side of Emigration Canyon.

-The Gypsum Spring is herein treated as a separate formation rather than a member of the Twin Creek Limestone following Sprinkel and others (2011).
 The age of the Gypsum Spring Formation is a topic of current research.
-Imlay (1980) reported the late Bajocian (Middle Jurassic) gastropod Lyosoma powelli White from the unit and noted unconformities above and below the formation.
-Sprinkel and others (2011) reported an 40Ar/39Ar age of 184.6 ± 0.2 Ma from sanidine and a U-Pb zircon age of 183.2 ± 0.49 Ma from a sample of an ash bed in the Gypsum Spring Formation near Devils Slide.
-These isotopic ages suggest a Pliensbachian (Lower Jurassic) age for the formation.
-Sprinkel and others (2011) also correlated the Gypsum Spring Member/ Formation with the Temple Cap Formation; however, D.A.
+Imlay (1980) reported the late Bajocian (Middle Jurassic) gastropod Lvosoma powelli White from the unit and noted unconformities above and below the formation.
+Sprinkel and others (2011a) reported an 40Ar/39Ar age of 184.6 \pm 0.2 Ma from sanidine and a U-Pb zircon age of 183.2 ± 0.49 Ma from a sample of an ash bed in the Gypsum Spring Formation near Devils Slide.
+These isotopic ages suggest a Pliensbachian (Lower Jurassic) age for the ash bed.
+Sprinkel and others (2011a) also correlated the Gypsum Spring Member/ Formation with the Temple Cap Formation; however, D.A.
 Sprinkel (UGS, verbal communication, January 22, 2018) no longer thinks that the two units are time correlative.
-More work is needed to determine the age of the Gypsum Spring Formation (was member of the Twin Creek Limestone), with the type Gypsum Spring Formation in Wyoming.
-Sprinkel and others (2011) reported the presence of the J-1 unconformity below and J-2 unconformity above the formation.
+More work is needed to determine the age of the type Gypsum Spring Formation in Wyoming and of the strata in the member of the Twin Creek Limestone in Utah.